awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 ## \(Optional\) Deploy an application<a name="launch-arm-application"></a>

-To confirm that you can deploy and run an application on the worker nodes, complete the following steps\.
+To confirm that you can deploy and run an application on the nodes, complete the following steps\.

 1. Deploy the CNI metrics helper with the following command\.